FHantke/brave-browser-wiki/Proxy-redirected-URLs.md

 By default, the Brave browser should only talk to Brave servers.

-## Requests that should NOT be proxied
+## Requests that do NOT need be proxied

 Services that provide data to the browser and are a result of a user choosing to interact with that feature/service do not typically need to be proxied (e.g. Chrome Store extensions, Wallet on-ramp, Uphold wallet linking).